Guides

 Invalidation Targets

-resourceInvalidate all queries for a specific resource.
+resourceAll queries for a specific resourceResource-wide invalidation

 Default Invalidation Behavior